14 of the Best Parenting Books to Raise Resilient, Successful, and Self-Sufficient Kids

 Before giving birth to my first daughter I didn’t read a single parenting book.
 Not one.

-In my overconfident pre-parenting state of mind, I knew everything I needed to know.
-I didn’t want to be influenced and swayed by seeming “experts” who probably had no idea what they were talking about anyway.
+In my overconfident pre-parenting state of mind, I felt I knew everything I needed to know.
+I didn’t want to be influenced or swayed by seeming experts who probably had no idea what they were talking about anyway.

 My mind was swarming with questions: